OverlayPlugin/docs/faq/README.md

 The default location is `%appdata%\Advanced Combat Tracker\FFXIVLogs`.
 If you have not customized the location, you can paste this into your start menu for quick access.

-### Which OverlayPlugin fork am I supposed to use?

-The correct version of OverlayPlugin is the [one in the OverlayPlugin org](https://github.com/OverlayPlugin/OverlayPlugin).
-Neither the hibiyasleep nor ngld versions are currently maintained.

 ### What is ACTWS and how does it relate to OverlayPlugin?